daytonaio/docs/README.md

     Practical information on using Daytona.

 ## Contributing
-Daytona is licensed under the [Elastic License 2.0](LICENSE).
+Daytona is licensed under the [Apache License 2.0](LICENSE).
 If you would like to contribute to the software, you must:

 1. Read the Developer Certificate of Origin Version 1.1 (https://developercertificate.org/)
 2. Sign all commits to the Daytona project.